jordankzf/blackjack-scala-gui/README.md

 <img src="media\image10.png">

-[Diagram 3: Pop up error message when client tries to invite a player that is currently in game]{.ul}*
+_Diagram 3: Pop up error message when client tries to invite a player that is currently in game_

 In diagram 3, when a player tries to invite another player in the lobby that is already in an existing game server, the system will display a